johnbcodes/rusqlite-es/README.md

-# postgres-es
+# sqlite-es

-> A Postgres implementation of the `PersistedEventRepository` trait in cqrs-es.
+> An SQLite implementation of the `PersistedEventRepository` trait in cqrs-es.

 ---